Find Trade Colleges

 $21,906 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $51,260 to cover tuition and fees at Wagner.
 The school does not offer an in-state discount.
-On average, bachelor’s degree students take out $21,906 in loans while pursuing their degree.
+Bachelor’s Degree recipients from Wagner accumulate an average of $21,906 in student debt by the time they complete their degree.

 #7